My Best Friend's Wedding

 Is it any good?

+This fine cast deserves a plot that's less distasteful.
 Anyone who watches reality dating game shows like The Bachelor, Flavor of Love, or Rock of Love -- or bizarre shows like Scott Baio is 45… and Single -- knows that in a world where the goal is to "win" instead of to connect as equals, people race to the lowest common denominator: Men become more superficial and controlling, and women become more desperate and insane.
 In other words, it's not an example of the way real people fall in love.
 Unfortunately, MY BEST FRIEND'S WEDDING takes the same premise to the big screen (or to your DVD player) and creates characters who are just as immature.
 Julianne's line, "I've got exactly four days to break up a wedding and steal the bride's fella, and I haven't a clue of how to do it" is hilarious, especially the way Roberts delivers it, sucking manically on a cigarette.
 But the reality of watching Oscar winner Roberts debase herself is painful.
 And for what?
 The affections of a dolt who equates subservience with love?
 One hopes there's more to Julianne's adoration of Michael than his caveman ideas of love and his chiseled features.
 Unfortunately, the viewer never sees it.

 Families can talk about...